glittershark/reactable/README.md

 );
 ```

-If you want to have the default sort on click to be descending there is an
-option to default first click sort direction to descending via
-`defaultSortDescending`.
-This is a boolean flag that will reverse the
+There is also an boolean `defaultSortDescending` option to default the sorting
-default click behavior of column heads.
+of a column to descending when clicked:

 ```jsx